DigitalBathGR/houseofcardz/README.md

 # houseofcardz

-This is the complete House of Cards Lite app, created as specified by the coursework instructions on Software Development for Mobile Devices unit.
+This is the complete House of Cards Lite app, created as specified by the coursework instructions on Software Development for Mobile Devices unit of the MSc in Advanced Software Engineering of City College, International Faculty of the University of Sheffield.

 It works as such: